hyperboly/CTFs/overthewire/bandit/lv3.md

 ## Solution
 ssh into bandit2@bandit.labs.overthewire.org at port 2220

-Then, `cat 'spaces in this filename`
+Then, `cat 'spaces in this filename'`

 Flag: aBZ0W5EmUfAf7kHTQeOwd8bauFJ2lAiG